DreamOfTheRedChamber/system-design-interviews/messenger.md

 		+ To make the most frequent queries more efficient: Select * from thread table where user_id = XX order by updatedAt

-# Connection service
-* Goal
-	* Keep the connection
-	* Interpret the protocol. e.g. Protobuf
-	* Maintain the session. e.g. which user is at which TCP connection
-	* Forward the message.

-* Why separating connection service
-	* This layer is only responsible for keeping the connection with client.
-It doesn't need to be changed on as often as business logic pieces.
-	* If the connection is not on a stable basis, then clients need to reconnect on a constant basis, which will result in message sent failure, notification push delay.
-	* From management perspective, developers working on core business logic no longer needs to consider network protocols (encoding/decoding)

 # Business logic service
 * The number of unread message
 * Update the recent contacts

-# Notification
-## Online status
-### Online status pull
-* When users become online, send a heartbeat msg to the server every 3-5 seconds.
-* The server sends its online status to friends every 3-5 seconds.
-* If after 1 min, the server does not receive the heartbeat msg, considers the user is already offline.

-### Performance bottleneck
-* A central connection service for maintaining user online status and network gateway the user resides in
-	- Instead, use a message queue, ask all connection service to subscribe to this message queue.
-[STILL SOME QUESTIONS 存储和并发：万人群聊系统设计中的几个难点]
-	- This mechanism shifts the pressure from business logic layer to connection service layer.

-## Message delivery
-### Two modes
-* User online: Push message via long poll connection
-* User offline: Push message via APNs

-### Offline message push
-* When many offline messages need to be pushed to the end-user, there is a need to resort msgs.
-* The entire process for sending offline msgs
-	1. The connection layer (network gateway) will subscribe to the redis topic for offline msgs.
-	2. User goes online.
-	3. The connection layer (network gateway) will notify business layer that the user is online.
-	4. The business layer will publish msgs to redis topic for offline msgs.
-	5. Redis will fan out the offline messages to the connection layer.
-(The rearrangement happens on this layer)
-	6. The conneciton layer will push the message to clients.

-## Third party service
-* To make sure that users could still receive notifications when the app is running in the background or not openned, third party notification (Apple Push Notification Service / Google Cloud Messaging) will be used.

 # Unread messages
 ## Separate storage